openmopac/openmopac.github.io/content/download/installer.md

 select "open", and then acknowledge that you trust the executable in the window that pops up.

 Like Linux, MacOS can have `libiomp5` compatibility problems if an old library version is in the shared library path (`DYLD_LIBRARY_PATH`).
-However, this problem can be fixed on MacOS by moving the offending directories to the failsafe shared library path, `DYLD_FALLBACK_LIBRARY_PATH`.
+However, this problem can be fixed on MacOS by moving the offending directories to the failsafe shared library path, `DYLD_FALLBACK_LIBRARY_PATH`, which has a lower priority than the RPATH.

 The MacOS version of MOPAC is presently built for x86 processors and should run on ARM processors (M*x*) through the Rosetta emulation layer.
 Once x86 MacOS builds are no longer possible, MOPAC will switch to native ARM builds and no longer support x86 on Macs.